eapostol/ngdotnetex01/AngularWithDotNetCoreEx/README.md

 # Welcome to Angular-CLI to .NET Core Example

+The information presented in this project illustrates an Angular front-end making a service call to a .NET Core backend.

+[screenshot]: //ex01_screenshot.png "Initial Build"

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

 ## Development server